-Austria has set up the digital driving license as mGovernment solution to increase the uptake of innovative digital solutions in the public sector.
-The digital driving licence is the first electronic ID of the eAusweise (eID) app, and is a quick and easy way to show the driving licence using the smartphone.
-The system also allows you to share your driving licence data using contactless technology.
+Austria has set up the digital driving license as eGovernment solution to increase the uptake of innovative digital solutions in the public sector.
+The digital driving licence is the first electronic ID made available on the eAusweise (eID) app, and is a quick and easy way to show the driving licence using the smartphone.
+The system also allows to share the driving licence data using contactless technology.
+Then, the digital proof of age followed in September 2023 and in February 2024 another ID card was implemented with the digital registration certificate.
+In just 24 hours, 86 034 digital registration certificates were uploaded to the eAusweise app.
+At the beginning of March 2024, more than 570 000 and 240 000 people were already using the digital driving licence and the digital registration certificate, respectively.